KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Additional Experimental Details

+For our empirical evaluation, we use 16 calibration samples of sequence length 2K from the Wikitext-2 training set (as well as the corresponding gradients) to derive the per-channel scaling factors and zero-points, and to derive the non-uniform datatypes for both Keys and Values.
+While we use \OURS models that are calibrated on the Wikitext-2 dataset for all experiments, in \appref{sec:appendix-calibration}, we include an additional experiment that demonstrates the robustness of the calibration process to the choice of data.

+We measured perplexity on both Wikitext-2 and on C4 using a sequence length equal to the maximum context length of the model (2K for LLaMA, 4K for Llama-2, and 8K for Llama-3 and Mistral-7B).
+For generative tasks, when processing the input prompt, the Key/Value matrix multiplications are computed using the fp16 Keys and Values, and then they are separately compressed into low precision.
+For baseline experiments, we use post-RoPE quantization, both since this is required from an efficiency perspective without a dedicated kernel implementation, and because it provides better accuracy when quantizing Keys per-token as shown in \appref{sec:appendix-pt}.

 We make several assumptions in order to estimate average bit widths and KV cache sizes for different approaches.
+We compute these estimates assuming a sequence length of 128K (unless otherwise specified).
 For integer quantization, we assume a low-precision integer offset and a 16-bit scaling factor, whereas for NormalFloat and NUQ we assume that the zero-point and offset are each 16-bit.
 For the sparse matrices, 32-bit integers are assumed for the per-token indices (since we need to support long sequence lengths), and the elements and per-element indices are assumed to be 16-bit.
 This means that for CSR, the rows are assumed to be 32-bit and the columns and values are assumed to be 16-bit, whereas for CSC, the columns are assumed to be 32-bit and the rows and values are assumed to be 16-bit.